Prerequisites for installing Configuration Manager sites

 - Service connection point

 Configuration Manager only supports these roles at the top-level site of the hierarchy.
 Uninstall these site system roles before you expand the stand-alone primary site.
-After you expand the site, reinstall these site system roles at the central administration site.
+After you expand the site, reinstall these site system roles at the CAS.

 All other site system roles can remain installed at the primary site.